Wow! Four years on after graduating from the 200 Hour Teacher training with Yoga London!

 So what has changed since last year?

-Well, where the obvious thing to mention is Covid-19!
+Well, the obvious thing to mention is Covid-19!
 That was a bit of a blow, especially for someone who only started to be full time self-employed from last year.
 Essentially no financial support available.
-However where there’s a challenge, there’s an opportunity!
+However, where there’s a challenge, there’s an opportunity!

 Well, it turns out I can and do teach online now and see it as a new valid part of teaching.
-Don’t get me wrong it really doesn’t make up for teaching face to face and being able to see people, but it has been such a relief to keep my own regular classes going and even start some news ones, with new clientele.
+Don’t get me wrong, it really doesn’t make up for teaching face to face and being able to see people, but it has been such a relief to keep my own regular classes going and even start some new ones, with new clientele.

 Another big change for me this year was having a brand re-fresh and having some photos taken!
 This was a great experience.
-Again I feel very lucky to have had the photos just at the end of last year.
+Again, I feel very lucky to have had the photos taken just at the end of last year.

 My big project of the year was also starting a podcast!
 If you haven’t listened yet, go and check it out. www.linktr.ee/LizDaffen or check out the previous blog post for details of guests.

 The transition from in-person to online.

 This pretty much happened over night and rather than retreat, I went straight into challenge and solution mode.
 I gave everyone two weeks of free classes so we could all have the opportunity to learn the online world together and I’m amazed that so many transitioned with me.
 Thank you, thank you, thank you.
 It was great to keep up some of our old routines and see regular faces.
 Important particularly in this time of uncertainty and lack of in-person social connection.